Publication Rights Sample Clauses

 Publication Rights.
 7.1 The Parties acknowledge that it is part of University’s function to disseminate information and to make it available for the purpose of scholarship, education, and research, and that the University does not allow research to be carried out in secret.
 They also recognize that, although eventual publication of results of research may not be prevented, publication of certain information may jeopardize its commercial value.

 Publication Rights.
 Notwithstanding the provisions of Article 4 of this Agreement, CANCER CENTER may publish scientific papers relating to the collaborative research performed under this Agreement.
-In the event that CANCER CENTER wishes to publish, CANCER CENTER shall notify SPONSOR of its desire to publish [*] in advance of publication and shall furnish to SPONSOR a written description of the subject matter of the publication in order to permit SPONSOR to review and comment thereon.
+In the event that CANCER CENTER wishes to publish, CANCER CENTER shall notify SPONSOR of its desire to publish [ * ] in advance of publication and shall furnish to SPONSOR a written description of the subject matter of the publication in order to permit SPONSOR to review and comment thereon.

 AutoNDA by SimpleDocs

 Publication Rights.
-Until the first anniversary of the Effective Date, the following restrictions shall apply with respect to possible disclosure by either Party of the other Party’s Confidential Information relating to Licensed Products in any publication or presentation.
+During the Term, the following restrictions shall apply with respect to possible disclosure by any Party of any other Party’s Confidential Information relating to Licensed Products in any publication or presentation.
 A Party (the “Publishing Party”) shall provide the other Party with a copy of any proposed publication or presentation at least 30 days before submission for publication by the Publishing Party or its Affiliates so as to provide such other Party with an opportunity to recommend any changes it reasonably believes are necessary to continue to maintain the Confidential Information disclosed by the other Party to the Publishing Party in accordance with the requirements of this Agreement.
 The incorporation of such recommended changes shall not be unreasonably refused; and if such other Party notifies (“Notice”) the Publishing Party in writing, within 30 days after receipt of the copy of the proposed publication or presentation, that such publication or presentation in its reasonable judgment (a) contains an invention, solely or jointly conceived or reduced to practice by the other Party, for which the other Party reasonably desires to obtain patent protection or (b) could be expected to have a material adverse effect on the commercial value of any Confidential Information disclosed by the other Party to the Publishing Party, the Publishing Party shall prevent such publication or delay such publication for a mutually agreeable period of time.
 In the case of inventions, a delay shall be for a period reasonably sufficient to permit the timely preparation and filing of a patent application(s) on such invention, and in no event less than 90 days after the date of the Notice.
 In the case of Confidential Information, any of the non-publishing Party’s Confidential Information shall be deleted as requested.
-The Parties hereby agree that the need for such publication review may diminish over time and agree, every six months, to discuss and attempt to agree upon whether and/or when the obligations under this Section 7.6 may be discontinued.
+The Parties hereby agree that the need for such publication review may diminish over time and agree, every six months, to discuss and attempt to agree upon whether and/or when the obligations under this Section 8.6 may be discontinued.

 Publication Rights.
 1. Where activities supported by this agreement produce books, films, or other such copyrightable materials issued by the Contractor, the Contractor may copyright such but shall acknowledge that the Department reserves a royalty-free, non-exclusive and irrevocable license to reproduce, publish and use such materials and to authorize others to reproduce and use such materials.
 This cannot include service recipient information or personal identification data.